 At the discretion of the instructor, a temporary grade of “I” may be given to a student who demonstrates it is not possible to complete the requirements of a course due to circumstances beyond the student’s control and not reasonably foreseeable.
-A student must be passing a course at the time an incomplete is requested unless the instructor determines there are extenuating circumstances to assign an incomplete to a student who is not passing the course.
-When an instructor assigns an “I”, the instructor shall specify in writing the requirements the student shall fulfill to complete the course as well as the reasons for granting an “I” when the student is not passing the course.
+A student must be passing a course at the time an Incomplete is requested unless the instructor determines there are extenuating circumstances to assign an Incomplete to a student who is not passing the course.
+When an instructor assigns an “I”, the instructor shall specify, in writing, the requirements the student shall fulfill to complete the course as well as the reasons for granting an “I” if the student is not passing the course.
 The instructor shall retain a copy of this statement in the grade records and provide copies to the student and the department head or designee.
 Students will be notified to take action on Incomplete grades at the beginning of their anticipated graduation term.
 The student should not register for the course again to complete the coursework.
-After successful completion of the makeup requirements, incomplete grades will be changed by the instructor of record or the department head, in absence of the instructor of record.
+After successful completion of the makeup requirements, Incomplete grades will be changed by the instructor of record or the department head, in absence of the instructor of record.
 After one year, or at the end of the semester in which the student graduates (whichever comes first), an Incomplete will be automatically changed to an “F” (failure) or a "U" (unsatisfactory) unless the course has been previously completed and a grade change submitted by the instructor or the head of the department.
-If the class for which the student has been given and Incomplete is S/U only, the grade shall revert to a "U"; if it is a traditionally graded class, it shall revert to and "F".
+If the class for which the student has been given an Incomplete is S/U only, the grade shall revert to a "U"; if it is a traditionally graded class, it shall revert to an "F".
 If a course is instructor option and S/U grades exist, the Incomplete will roll to a "U".
 If only traditional grades ("A" thru "F") exist, the Incomplete will roll to an "F".
 The temporary grade of “I” must be changed to a grade (e.g., A, B, C, D, F, S, U) prior to the student being awarded a diploma from CSU.(Faculty Council approved minutes March 6, 2018)

-Students may access their semester grades through RAMweb three business days after the week of final exams each term.
+Students may access their semester grades through RAMweb three business days after the week of final exams for each term.

 Transcripts of students’ official academic records are maintained by the Office of the Registrar.
 Official and unofficial copies of a student’s transcript may be obtained by the student through RAMweb.

-Instructors are responsible for stating clearly the instructional objectives of the course at the beginning of each term and for evaluating student achievement in a manner consistent with these objectives.
+Instructors are responsible for clearly stating the instructional objectives of the course at the beginning of each term and for evaluating student achievement in a manner consistent with these objectives.
 Students are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
 Instructors are responsible for determining and assigning final course grades.
 Graded examinations, papers, and other materials used as a basis for evaluating a student’s achievement will be available to the student for inspection and discussion.

 - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section.